top of page

 Their lymphatic vessels have less muscular support, which means they depend even more on:

-• hoof and limb motion
+• Hoof and limb motion

-are so common in stalled or restricted horses.
+This reliance is one reason why stocking-up in the legs, edema, persistent swelling, and tissue congestion are so common in stalled or restricted horses.
 Confinement, lack of natural movement, chronic inflammation, and past injuries can all slow lymph flow and overload the system.

 Dogs

-Dogs have over 400 lymph nodes scattered throughout their body, though only a handful are easily felt externally.
-Their lymphatic flow can become compromised by sedentary lifestyles, inflammation, processed diets and injury.
-They are prone to lymph stagnation from processed diets, high inflammation, allergies, over-vaccination, and reduced movement.Lumps, hot spots, chronic ear infections, skin irritation, and swelling can be lymph trying to drain but having nowhere to go.
+Dogs have over 400 lymph nodes scattered throughout their bodies, though only a handful are easily felt externally.
+Their lymphatic flow can become compromised by sedentary lifestyles, inflammation, processed diets, and injury.
+They are prone to lymph stagnation from processed diets, high inflammation, allergies, over-vaccination, and reduced movement.
+Lumps, hot spots, chronic ear infections, skin irritation, and swelling can indicate lymph trying to drain but having nowhere to go.

 People

-Humans have between 400-800 lymph nodes (estimates vary), with major clusters located in the neck, armpits (axilla), groin (inguinal), abdomen and chest.
-Their lymphatic flow depends on movement, posture, fascia, deep breathing and proper drainageSedentary lifestyles, chronic stress, lymph-suffocating clothing, dehydration, and poor diet create a perfect storm for stagnation:
+Humans have between 400-800 lymph nodes (estimates vary), with major clusters located in the neck, armpits (axilla), groin (inguinal), abdomen, and chest.
+Their lymphatic flow depends on movement, posture, fascia, deep breathing, and proper drainage.
+Sedentary lifestyles, chronic stress, lymph-suffocating clothing, dehydration, and poor diet create a perfect storm for stagnation.
+This can lead to:

-• chronic fatigue
+• Chronic fatigue

-• brain fog
+• Brain fog

-• swelling in hands/feet
+• Swelling in hands/feet

-• recurring illness
+• Recurring illness

-• skin breakouts
+• Skin breakouts

-• autoimmune flares
+• Autoimmune flares

-And while all three species share the same foundational system of lymph vessels, nodes and drainage pathways, the key difference is how reliant each species is on specific movement, anatomical support, lifestyle and diet.
-For example, horses depend more on hoof motion and turnout; dogs depend on play/exercise and diet; humans on posture, movement, hydration and fascia work.Lymph stagnation is one of the most overlooked contributors to chronic illness in humans.
+While all three species share the same foundational system of lymph vessels, nodes, and drainage pathways, the key difference is how reliant each species is on specific movement, anatomical support, lifestyle, and diet.
+For example, horses depend more on hoof motion and turnout; dogs depend on play/exercise and diet; humans rely on posture, movement, hydration, and fascia work.
+Lymph stagnation is one of the most overlooked contributors to chronic illness in humans.

 Signs of Lymphatic Congestion